 Option 3, mediation, is excellent if, despite the divorce you both have the ability to sit in a room and discuss the finances of your divorce with an impartial third party in a fair and reasonable manner.
 Mediation is tough and certainly not ideal for everybody, but when it works, it works quite well.
 There is no reason why you should not just give mediation a try anyway and, if worst comes worst and you can’t agree, then you still have the option of proceeding down the court route through Ancillary Relief.

 Option 2, Ancillary Relief, is a process which is set out in law in some detail.
 Essentially it involves application being made to the court to assess your financial position and that involves a full and frank disclosure of all your financial details with your former spouse.
 The procedure for Ancillary Relief is set out here.
-You can also contact us for a free 30 minute telephone consultation on 020 8401 7352 about the financial aspects of your divorce should you require.
+You can also contact us to book a consultation on 020 8401 7352 about the financial aspects of your divorce .

 option 1, where you are able to agree the financial aspects of your divorce without recourse to any third party is of course the ideal situation.
 However; when taking this route, parties should still always ensure that they at least take professional legal advice from an expert family law solicitor.
 This does not need to be a costly exercise.
 We often advise people on the pro’s and con’s of the agreement they are reaching with their former spouse and the costs of this advice is often little more than a consultation fee or perhaps a couple of hours of our time.
 In such a case we would not be ‘representing’ you in your matter, but we would be advising you in the background.

 You should bear in mind that a financial settlement needs to take into account many different aspects, including any properties, valuable possessions, business assets or shares, back accounts, savings, investments, and pensions too.
 This process often involves some form of valuations being carried out.
 These can be complex valuations involving reports from experts, but in most cases we can value assets for you using relatively cost effective means.